Ewa Kurek

-Ewa Kurek (also Ewa Kurek-Lesik; born 1951) is a Polish historian specializing in Polish-Jewish history during World War II.
+Ewa Janina Kurek (also Ewa Kurek-Lesik; born 24 November 1951 in Kielce) is a Polish historian specializing in Polish-Jewish history during World War II.
 She has been associated with the far-right, and her revisionist views regarding the Holocaust in Poland have been widely categorized as indicative of antisemitism and Holocaust denial.

 Education and career

 From 1971 to 1977, Ewa Kurek studied history at the Catholic University of Lublin, gaining a master's degree in 1979 and later a Ph.D. from the John Paul II Catholic University of Lublin on the rescue of Jews by Polish nuns under the supervision of Władysław Bartoszewski.
 She edited the underground NSZZ Solidarność FSC Information Bulletin in Lublin and collaborated with the underground Spotkania and with Polish and American scholars and press.
 She has been a lecturer at the Humanities-Economy Academy in Łódź and at the Higher School of Learning in Kielce.

 Works

 Cursed Soldiers

 In 1995, Kurek published Zaporczycy, 1943-1949 about the "cursed soldiers".
 The family of one of the subjects objected to the accuracy of his alleged links with the communist security apparatus, and filed a suit — consequently, the second edition dropped pertinent fragments.